How Much Pine Straw Do I Need? A Simple Calculation Guide

 Wondering how much pine straw you need?
 Use the simple square footage formula to get an exact bale count before you buy.

-Pine straw vs wood mulch — the choice affects your cost, weed control, and plant health.
-Here's what contractors actually recommend.
+Read ArticlePine straw or wood mulch?
+The choice affects your cost, weed control, and plant health.
+Here's what contractors actually recommend for Southeast yards.

 Not all pine straw is the same.
 Longleaf lasts 12 months, loblolly just 7.
 Here's how to pick the right type for your beds and budget.